Serena Mizzoni - Director, Ashoka Ireland

 Conor is Manager for the Changemaker Skills Programme and Head of Finance.
 Following his studies, Conor worked at The Atlantic Philanthropies, one of Ireland’s largest philanthropic networks and a leader in the field.
 He also worked with Ashoka Fellow Caroline Casey on the expansion of her organization, Kanchi, before joining Ashoka in 2010.
 He is passionate about expanding access to quality education in Ireland and abroad, and has traveled to the West Bank to work with education specialists in Israel and Palestine.
 Conor holds a B.A. in Business and Politics from Trinity College.

 Barry is Head of Communications for Ashoka Ireland.
-He is a cultural hybrid, with roots in California, rural County Limerick and Dublin.
+He is a cultural hybrid, with roots in California, rural Co.
+Limerick and Dublin.
 Following his studies in 2011, he spent 7 months travelling from Cairo to Cape Town before returning home to manage the summer programme for his family’s business, Free-Range Kids.
 He joined Ashoka in 2012 in advance of the first Change Nation event.
-His passions include writing screenplays for films and documentaries, and figuring out what makes people tick.
+His passions include writing screenplays for films, and figuring out what makes people tick.
 Barry holds a B.A. in Psychology and an M.Sc. in Development Studies from University College Dublin.

-Rebecca is Head of Accelerator, sourcing talent and managing partnerships.
+Rebecca is Head of Talent & Partnerships.
 A native of County Meath, she volunteered on the TD Marriage Equality campaign during her studies in Dublin.
 Since 2011, she has worked with Ashoka US Fellow Sanjeev Arora’s Project ECHO on expanding health care access in Ireland, and was selected as a One Young World Ambassador for Ireland in 2012.
 She is focused on expanding Ashoka’s network to include more female leaders.
 Rebecca holds a B.A. in Political Science, Philosophy, Economics and Sociology from Trinity College.

 Fiona is an Associate working across Communications and Changemaker Skills.
 A third-culture kid, she has roots in Germany, Switzerland, Ireland and the US.
 During her studies, she led a non-profit selling Haitian artwork to fund sustainable initiatives in rural Haiti.
-Following graduation she held positions in fundraising at Worldwatch Institute in DC and Fountain House in New York, before working for Ashoka Ireland Fellow Steve Collins.
-She is passionate about finding creative ways to combat economic, social and gender inequality.
+Following graduation she held positions in fundraising at Worldwatch Institute in Washington D.C. and Fountain House in New York, before working for Ashoka Ireland Fellow Steve Collins.
 Fiona holds a B.A. in Political Science from Vassar College.